DehydratedWater/airflow-docker-with-llamacpp-server/readme.md

-# Hosting Airflow with local LLMs
+# Hosting Airflow with Local LLMs

-## Goal of this project
+## Goal of This Project
-This project is meant to be threated as a starter project for working with locally hosted LLMs via LLama.Cpp and running Airflow Dags that can use locally hosted LLMs with Langchain.
+This project is intended to serve as a starter project for working with locally hosted Large Language Models (LLMs) using LLama.Cpp.
+It focuses on running Airflow DAGs that can utilize these locally hosted LLMs in conjunction with Langchain.

-## Components provided by this project
+## Components Provided by This Project
-1. Airflow with Celery and Redis
+1. Airflow integrated with Celery and Redis.
-2. PostgreSQL 15
+2. PostgreSQL 15.
-3. Python 3.11 + pytorch, langchain, openai, pandas, ect
+3. Python 3.11 including libraries such as PyTorch, Langchain, OpenAI, pandas, etc.
-4. Dockerized python [llama.cpp server](https://github.com/abetlen/llama-cpp-python) with support for Nvidia GPU accesable from aiflow
+4. Dockerized Python [llama.cpp server](https://github.com/abetlen/llama-cpp-python) with support for Nvidia GPU, accessible from Airflow.
-5. Scripts for building and running Dockers
+5. Scripts for building and running Docker containers.
-6. Dag example for connectiong with locally hosted LLM from Airflow with use of Langchain
+6. DAG example for connecting with a locally hosted LLM from Airflow using Langchain.

 ## Prerequisites
-1. Nvidia GPU/GPUs with enough VRAM to run desired models
+1. Nvidia GPU(s) with sufficient VRAM to run the desired models.
-2. Nvidia drivers with cuda support for your system
+2. Nvidia drivers with CUDA support for your system.
-3. Try `nvidia-smi` to check if drivers work correctly
+3. Run `nvidia-smi` to verify that the drivers are working correctly.

 ```shell
 (base) ➜  ~ nvidia-smi